- Overview & History

 - Because the potential for toxicity with herbal therapy is very low, herbs can be used without concern for very long periods of time.
-In other words, instead of blasting them out with “dynamite” in a drug and causing collateral damage, herbs wear the microbes down over time without causing harm to the body.
+In other words, instead of blasting them out with “dynamite” in a drug and causing collateral damage, herbs wear down the microbes over time without causing harm to the body.

-- Herbs and other natural therapies have the ability to slowly etch away at any biofilms (clusters of bacterial microorganisms that stick to surfaces) present; and some herbs enhance the ability of the immune system to do so.
+- Herbs and other natural therapies have the ability to slowly etch away at any biofilms (clusters of bacterial microorganisms that stick to surfaces) that are present; and some herbs enhance the ability of the immune system to do so.

 - Herbs with antimicrobial properties actually support the friendly bacteria in your body (even as they suppress the stealth microbes).
 This is a unique feature of plant medicines.

 - The chemical substances in herbs are not seen as foreign substances by the body and support all healing systems of the body.
 Herbs have the ability to balance hormones and improve energy and stress tolerance.